 In the last few years, there have been many campaigns to stop the support of sweatshops.

 The Children’s Place, Disney, and Walmart are just a few of the businesses which have been found to use sweatshops in the past in order to get cheap labor and low prices.

 Consumers are often unaware of the fact that they are indirectly supporting sweatshops.

-If you want to support a sweatshop-free campaign, there are many charities which are looking for help.
+If you want to support a sweatshop-free campaign, there are many charities that are looking for help.

-SweatFree is a charity which encourages people to either donate or promote their campaign to push large institutions to quit using goods made in sweatshops.
+SweatFree is a charity that encourages people to either donate or promote their campaign to push large institutions to quit using goods made in sweatshops.

 People & Planet is aimed mainly at students to help them make a stand in their school, college, or university.